What is trauma?

 Give yourself time

-Being able to recognise if you are experiencing trauma is very valuable for ones mental health and well-being.
-Being able to identify how your trauma is manifesting emotionally, mentally, socially and physically will help you to understand when and whether to seek help.
-Recognise your need for support, take care of yourself (eat well, sleep well, exercise often), establish a good routines and most of all be patient with yourself, time is a the greatest healer…
+Being able to recognise that you are needing trauma counselling is very valuable for ones mental health and well-being.
+Being able to identify how your trauma is manifesting emotionally, mentally, socially and physically will help you to understand how best to take care of yourself (eat well, sleep well, exercise often), establish a good routines and most of all be patient with yourself, time is a the greatest healer…

 Related content and resources